Fabiuzz98/coach-surfing/README.md

 # coach-surfing

 BUILT WITH: <br>
-This application is fully responsive and has been made with Vue-js, HTML, SCSS and Firebase for the backend.
+This application is fully responsive and has been made with Vue-js, vuex, vue-router, HTML, SCSS and Firebase for the backend.

 <br>